 - Help you apply for a British passport for your child;

-- Advise and guide you through the UK application process if your child needs a visa to come to the UK;
+- Legal advice and guidance to guide you through the UK application process if your child needs a visa to come to the UK;

 - Prepare and represent you at an appeal if your child’s visa application has been refused